Availability: Positions are available year round.

 WNPR will provide training in website production, audio production, radio continuity and remote recording.
 Intern will observe and take part in live broadcasts.
 As the intern progresses training in news production, feature writing and show production is also possible.

-- Screening phone calls during live broadcasts of Where We Live and Colin McEnroe Show
+- Assist with screening phone calls during live broadcasts of Where We Live and The Colin McEnroe Show

-- Acting as first point of contact for guests.
+- Act as first point of contact for guests

-- Gathering “man on the street” interviews for produced segments of show.
+- Assist with and gather “man on the street” interviews for produced segments of shows

-- Attending regular show planning meetings and generating ideas.
+- Attend regular show planning meetings and support the generation of show ideas

-- The candidate should be pursuing career or course of study related to Communications or Journalism.
-However, other majors and interests will be considered.
+- Candidates should be pursuing a career or course of study related to Communications or Journalism, however, other majors and interests will be considered

-- Candidate must be computer literate and possess keyboard/typing skills.
+- Candidates must be computer literate and possess keyboard/typing skills